MOHAMMADHOSSEIN-JAFARI/PowerBI/README.md

 - boosting in rally situations it is the best,
 # 31-May
 You have to do analysis with different options in are realy in different options the clusters are neutral or not.
+If I am able to reduce the dimentionality.
+PCA can be used to clustring.
+How many clustting ways///; advanced multivariate clsutiring.
+Other k-means'; we wantt to calculate the variriablitityance.
+Spilit the total va.
+Compare the minimum of clsuters:
+Post Analysis, you have to explore.